kauffecup/text-rpg-engine/README.md

   "name": "the library door",
   "description": "the library door",
   "areas": ["area_02", "area_03"],
-  "choices": ["library door", "the library door", "library", "the library"], "locked": 1,
+  "aliases": ["library door", "the library door", "library", "the library"], "locked": 1,
   "key": "key_door_02_03",
   "doorLockedText": "The door won’t budge, but you hear angry muttering from inside the door.
 Something about losing his keys.
 Maybe you can find them?", "doorOpenText": "Hooray!
 The archives are open for business!
 Let’s see what’s inside."
 }
 ```

+`doorLockedText`, `doorOpenText`, and `key` are optional. `doorLockedText` is
+custom text that prints when trying to open that locked door. `doorOpenText`
+is custom text that prints when the door is unlocked/opened.

 ### `items.json`